nemo0622/pokeemerald_base/README.md

     - Ex: All rotom forms only show default rotom, all Burmy forms appear green, etc.
 - "Large" Pokémon sprites are currently not supported
     - Current Exclusions: Dialga, Palkia, Giratina, Arceus, Reshiram, Zekrom, Kyurem
+- Only Vivillon's "Icy Snow" form is supported!
+All other forms load wrong palettes right now
 - Some of the overworld sprites need to be improved (Sawk and Throh, for example, look ROUGH)

 FUTURE PLANS: